Let's put Stephen Hawking into the abortion debate.

 and spoke for the right-to-die sector,

-I didn't find where anyone asked him about a mother's 'right' to kill a deformed baby.
+I couldn't find on the internet that anyone asked him about a mother's 'right' to kill a deformed baby.

 Think about it.